qlik-oss/core-website/docs/contract.md

-# Guidelines
+# Contract

-This document contains guidelines and standards that are used among Frontira services to keep the services aligned in aspects such as logging format, healthcheck and metrics.
-Any addition to or deviation from these guidelines _should_ be documented for each [service](../README.md#services).
+This document contains a contract for Frontira services to keep the services aligned in aspects such as logging formats, health checks and metrics.
+Any addition to or deviation from these guidelines _are_ documented by each [service](../README.md#services).

 ## Logging